 Alternatively, LIF neurons can be updated only when spikes occur by decaying $V$ by $\alpha^{\delta t}=e^\frac{-\delta t}{\tau}$ where $\delta t$ is the time since the previous spike.
-However, while this approach can \emph{potentially} save some computation, it does not generalise to more complex neuron models, whereas the equivalent of (\ref{eq:lif_dynamics}) can be applied almost universally and also is trivially parallelisable along $j$.
+However, while this approach can \emph{potentially} save some computation, it does not generalise to more complex neuron models, whereas the equivalent of (\ref{eq:lif_dynamics}) and (\ref{eq:lif_refractory}) can be applied almost universally and also is trivially parallelisable along $j$.
 Using FeNN, this parallelism is exploited by loading vectors of state variables from on-chip memory and parameters from immediates.
-Then, (\ref{eq:lif_dynamics}) can be implemented using standard arithmetic instructions.
-Finally, (\ref{eq:lif_threshold}) can be implemented using FeNN's comparison instructions to write $z$ for a whole vector of neurons to a \SI{32}{\bit} scalar register.
+Then, (\ref{eq:lif_dynamics}) and (\ref{eq:lif_refractory}) can be implemented using standard arithmetic instructions.
+Finally, (\ref{eq:lif_threshold}) can be implemented using FeNN's comparison instructions to write $Z$ for a whole vector of neurons to a \SI{32}{\bit} scalar register.
 These vectors are then written to scalar memory.

-\subsection{Spike propagation}
+\subsubsection{Spike propagation}

-In an SNN, the inputs $I$ to each neuron are produced by propagating the spikes of connected neurons through a weight matrix.
-As discussed above, spikes are stored as sparse bitfields in scalar memory.
-To iterate through these efficiently, we first loop through the \SI{32}{\bit} words that make up the bitfield and then through the bits in each word.
+In an SNN, the input $I_i$ to each target neuron $i$ are produced by propagating the spikes of connected neurons ($Z_j^t$) through a weight matrix ($W_{ij}$):

+Because spikes are sparse, we iterate over the `ones' in the spike bitfield ($Z_j^t$) and parallelise across target neurons $i$ so contiguous `rows' of weights are accessed together -- this is vital for efficient use of both the on-chip vector memory and the DMA controller.
+To efficiently iterate through the sparse bitfields containing the spikes, we first loop through the \SI{32}{\bit} words that make up the bitfield and then through the bits in each word.